 I/ The Spell of Attachment

 We very often delude ourselves about the true value of things.

-When we put things on pedestals, it is easy to become attached.
+When we put things on pedestals, it is easy to become emotionally attached.

-When we are attached to things, our emotional wellbeing becomes linked to something beyond ourselves.
+When we are attached to objects, our emotional well-being becomes linked to something beyond ourselves.

 II/ Breaking The Spell

-To free ourselves from this deluded attachment, and ultimately suffering, we can practice clear seeing of our attachments and our relationship to them.
+To free ourselves from emotional attachment to objects, and ultimately suffering, we can practice clear seeing of our attachments and our relationship to them.